The Government Procurement Review: Greece

 The last resort in dealing with a conflict of interest is to exclude the participant associated with the person through whom the conflict of interest occurs.
 An exclusion issue would be raised if the remaining procedural guarantees were not met or it was proved that there was influence at any stage of the tender, including in the formulation of the issues of the declaration.

 iii Foreign suppliers

 Eligible to participate in procurement procedures regarding the contracts referred to in the WTO GPA Annexes are natural or legal persons established (1) in an EU Member State; (2) in an EEA Member State; or (3) in third countries that have signed and ratified the WTO GPA.
-Especially in the case under point (3), the contracting entities reserve to the economic operators of these countries treatment equally favourable to the treatment given to economic operators established in the EU and in third countries that do not fall under the aforementioned case but have concluded unilateral or multilateral agreements with the EU concerning public procurement procedures.
-This provision also defines the circle of economic operators who are entitled to participate in procurement procedures and, respectively, companies established in countries other than the aforementioned, are excluded.
-This refers, in practice, predominantly to the People's Republic of China.
+Especially in the latter case, the contracting entities reserve to the economic operators of these countries treatment equally favourable to that given to economic operators established in the EU and in third countries that do not fall into this category but have concluded unilateral or multilateral agreements with the EU concerning public procurement procedures.
+This provision also defines the circle of economic operators entitled to participate in procurement procedures and, accordingly, companies established in countries other than the aforementioned are excluded.
+In practice, this refers predominantly to the People's Republic of China.

 One question that arises is whether contracting authorities can expand the circle of those eligible to participate.
-The AEPP ruled that such an extension, with reference to countries that are observers of the WTO GPA, such as China, is not prohibited.
+The AEPP ruled that such an expansion, with reference to countries that are observers of the WTO GPA, such as China, is not prohibited.
 Of course, there has been no case law on the matter so far, nor has there been a case concerning the contracting authorities and the provisions of Book I, as in the case of the latter the use of templates is mandatory and deviation from the aforementioned rule is not allowed.

 i Evaluating tenders